U.S. flag

 History and Physical

-Patients suffering from biceps tendon rupture may complain of sudden sharp pain in the elbow or shoulder, depending on the site of rupture.
+Patients suffering from biceps tendon rupture may complain of sudden sharp pain in the elbow or shoulder, depending on the site of the rupture.
 Usually, there is a history of sudden eccentric force to a flexed elbow.
 They may feel an audible "pop" in the affected arm at the time of the injury.
 Pain can persist for weeks to months.
 Pain may diminish if the tendon is completely torn.
 Patients usually complain of bulbous mass in the upper arm due to excessive retraction of the biceps muscle belly, known as "Popeye deformity."
-In obese individuals, it is generally hard to appreciate this popeye deformity.
+In obese individuals, it is generally hard to appreciate this popeye deformity.[7]

 In patients with distal biceps, rupture, ecchymosis, swelling, and tenderness may be present in the antecubital fossa.
 If the bicipital aponeurosis (lacertus fibrosus) is involved, the muscle will be retracted to the upper arm, and a defect of the distal tendon will be palpable.
 The hook test can be used to identify the absence of the biceps tendon at its distal insertion.
-First, the examiner positions the patient's arm in 90 degrees of flexion and then supinates it.
+First, the examiner positions the patient's arm at 90 degrees of flexion and then supinates it.
 Second, the examiner tries to hook the tendon underneath the skin.
 The intact distal biceps tendon permits the examiner to hook the index finger under the biceps tendon.
-This test has a high specificity and sensitivity in diagnosing distal biceps tear.[7]
+This test has a high specificity and sensitivity in diagnosing distal biceps tears.[8]

 Evaluation

 Diagnosis is often clinically made, while imaging is helpful when the diagnosis is unclear or partial rupture is considered.
-Three criteria described for diagnosis:
+Three criteria are described for diagnosis:

-2. Grossly palpable and visible signs of retraction of the biceps muscle belly( reverse popeye deformity)
+- Grossly palpable and visible signs of retraction of the biceps muscle belly( reverse popeye deformity)

 Provocative Tests

-Ruland biceps squeeze test: It is performed with the elbow supported in 60 to 80 degrees of flexion, and the forearm is pronated.
+Ruland Biceps Squeeze Test: It is performed with the elbow supported in 60 to 80 degrees of flexion, and the forearm is pronated.
 Then the examiner squeezes the distal biceps muscle belly.
-The test is positive when there is no supination of the patient's forearm or wrist.
+The test is positive when there is no supination of the patient's forearm or wrist.[9]

-Partial ruptures may present with similar but subtle, symptoms and physical presentation is usually with pain, weakness, and no palpable defect, sometimes leading to delayed diagnosis.
+Partial ruptures may present with similar but subtle symptoms, and physical presentation is usually with pain, weakness, and no palpable defect, sometimes leading to delayed diagnosis.
 Ultrasound is an inexpensive, noninvasive tool to reveal the absence of the tendon, but it is highly technician-dependent.
 Radiographs generally cannot aid in diagnosis; occasionally can show a small fleck of bone from the radial tuberosity.
 Radiographs can be helpful to survey for other accompanying conditions, confirm the absence of another bony pathology, or sometimes reveal radial tuberosity hypertrophy or occasional avulsion fracture of the tuberosity.
 MRI is rarely necessary for diagnosis, but it is helpful to distinguish between the following:

-• Complete versus partial tear
+- Complete versus partial tear

-• Muscle substance versus tendon tear
+- Muscle substance versus tendon tear

-• Degree of retraction
+- Degree of retraction

 Treatment / Management

 Management of biceps rupture depends on the site of rupture.
+The initial care involves ice, supportive elastic bandages, NSAIDs after the bleeding risk has resolved, and rest.

 Rupture of the Proximal Biceps Tendon (Long Head)

-Non-surgical treatment is usually sufficient for proximal tendon rupture as it is more common in elderly patients.
+Non-surgical treatment is usually sufficient for proximal tendon rupture, as it is more common in elderly patients.
 However, residual cosmetic deformity and some intermittent biceps muscle cramping may persist.
-Younger patients and female patients who are unwilling to accept cosmetic deformity and athletic patients with frequent cramping may opt for surgical intervention in the form of biceps tenodesis.
+Younger patients and female patients who are unwilling to accept cosmetic deformities and athletic patients with frequent cramping may opt for surgical intervention in the form of biceps tenodesis.
 The presence of associated rotator cuff pathology can also influence surgical management.
 Subpectoral tenodesis is the preferred approach for biceps tenodesis, where the tendon is attached to the bone in the bicipital groove.
 Sometimes this procedure is done concurrently with arthroscopic rotator cuff pathology treatment.
 Newer implants like interference screws and bio-absorbable suture anchors can be placed either through the open or arthroscopic approach to secure the tendon in the subpectoral space.
 All the approaches mentioned above are reported to achieve good clinical outcomes.
-However, there is limited data to show the superiority of the surgical intervention to the non-surgical approach.[8]
+However, there is limited data to show the superiority of the surgical intervention to the non-surgical approach.[10]

 Rupture of the Distal Biceps Tendon